 -Take your time with this step because it’s the most important one; make sure you set up everything correctly

 Step 9: Develop Your Online Presence

 To grow your VA business, you need social media.
 You’ll find that majority of your clients will meet you over Facebook groups or Instagram.
-But first, you need to position yourself accordingly, so that your prospects can spot you.
+But first, you need to position yourself accordingly so that your prospects can spot you.

-One way to do that is creating custom promotional social media graphics that show your face, what you do and how clients can contact you.
+One way to do that is by creating custom promotional social media graphics that show your face, what you do and how clients can contact you.
 Let this branding follow you across your interactions.
 Brand the images or screenshots that your share online.

 You also want to position yourself as an authority.
-Answer questions in groups with clarity, make sure that your posts are impactful and once in a while find a way to tell people what you do without coming out as purely promotional.
+Answer questions in groups with clarity, make sure that your posts are impactful and once in a while, find a way to tell people what you do without coming out as purely promotional.
 For instance, sharing wins, testimonials or case studies.

 Step 10: Set up your branding assets

 By now, you have a few branding assets already set up, but you want to take a day or two to put everything in perspective.
 Having a whole picture will steer you in the right direction.

 Typically, you want to ensure that you have the following created, designed, and accessible for retrieval anywhere anytime:

 - Branding colours.